Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 A board of advisors will also be assembled to provide guidance on matters of technical, legal, and governance matters.

 ## Token Economics<a name="tokenEconomics"></a>
+Before delving into the specifics of the token economics, it's important to keep the big picture in mind: The purpose of the mathematics behind the token is to allow free market supply-and-demand to control the price, but to institute 'guard rails' in the event of market panics or irrational exuberance, and thereby encourage the price of the token to gravitate towards a pseudo-stable price point.

+The value created by the Permissionless Software Foundation comes from both managing the software projects and managing this pseudo-stable price point.
+The Foundation is as much an institution for creating software, as it is a central bank of their own community-based economy.

 ### Token Creation, Issuance, and Wallet<a name="tokenCreation"></a>
 The proposed PSF token will be issued on the Bitcoin Cash (BCH) blockchain using the [Simple Ledger Token Protocol (SLP)](https://simpleledger.cash/) and [SLP-SDK](https://developer.bitcoin.com/slp).
 The token is currently exchanged using the [Badger Wallet](https://badger.bitcoin.com/), and several up-and-coming SLP token-aware wallets by sending either BCH or PSF tokens to this BCH address: